pratikisc/ISCSalesOps/SFDC Case Bookings/DM/000 Base Table Case Group By Opp, iNet Type, Sub Territory, Booked Date.md

 	) AS rank
 	FROM
 		salesforce_case as a
-		left join "commissions"."reference-sfdc-case-dm-subterritory-incl-splits" as b ON a.casenumber = b.casenumber
+		left join "commissions"."reference-sfdc-case-dm-subterritory-incl-splits" as b ON a.casenumber = b.casenumber -- !!!
+Known case of non unique foreign key

 	WHERE
 		--- !!!
 Filter for Grouped Cases: Type, Opportunity__c